On pure monomorphisms and pure epimorphisms in accessible categories: Introduction

 \begin{ex} A QE\+mono class in an additive category $\sS$ with split idempotents \emph{need not} be closed under retracts in general.
 Indeed, let $\sS=\k\vect$ be the category of finite-dimensional vector spaces over a field~$\k$, and let $\cN$ be the class of all monomorphisms~$n$ in $\sS$ with the dimension of the cokernel $\dim_\k(\coker n)$ divisible by a fixed integer $q\ge2$.
 One can easily check that conditions~(i\+-iii) are satisfied for the class $\cN$ in the category~$\sS$ (in particular, because the cokernels are not changed by pushouts), but $\cN$ is \emph{not} closed under retracts in the category~$\sS^\to$.
 Obviously, one has $\sS=\sA_{<\aleph_0}$, where $\sA=\k\Vect$ is the finitely accessible category of $\k$\+vector spaces.
 The class $\cM=\varinjlim_{(\kappa)}\cN\subset\sA^\to$ consists of all monomorphisms in~$\sA$. \end{ex}

 \Section{QE-Epi Classes} Let $\sC$ be a category.
 Dually to the discussion in Section~\ref{QE-mono-classes-secn}, a morphism $p\:D\rarrow E$ in $\sC$ is called a \emph{regular epimorphism} if $p$~is the coequalizer of a parallel pair of morphisms $d_1$, $d_2\:C\rightrightarrows D$.
-One can easily see that if a regular epimorphism~$p$ has a kernel pair $k_1$, $k_2\:K\rightrightarrows D$, then $p$~is the coequalizer of~$(k_1,k_2)$.
-Here, dually to the definition in Section~\ref{very-weak-cokernel-pairs-secn}, by the \emph{kernel pair} of a morphism~$p$ one means the pullback of the cospan~$(p,p)$, cf.\ diagram~\eqref{cospan-diagram}.

 Clearly, every regular epimorphism is an epimorphism.
 Every split epimorphism is regular: if $s\:E\rarrow D$ is a morphism such that $p\circ s=\id_E$, then $p$~is the coequalizer of the pair of morphisms $s\circ p$ and $\id_D\:D\rightrightarrows D$.